Summerville hosts forum for foster care awareness

 “It’s just an incredible opportunity to be on such a wonderful journey for a beautiful child.
 As heartbreaking as it is for them to leave, you realize that you have played your part in their journey and that they are on the road to a wonderful life,” says Folson.

-If you are interested in opening you home to a foster child, you can visit the link here
+If you are interested in opening your home to a foster child, you can visit the link here